econpy/google-ngrams/README.md

 ```

 ### Flags ###
   * **corpus** [default: eng_2012] *This will run the query in CORPUS.
-Possible values are recapitulated below and [here](http://books.google.com/ngrams/info)*
+Possible values are recapitulated below and [here](http://books.google.com/ngrams/info).*
   * **startYear** [default: 1800]
   * **endYear** [default: 2000]
   * **smoothing** [default: 3] *Smoothing parameter (integer).
 Minimum is 0.*
   * **caseInsensitive** [default: off] *Set to 'on' for case-insensitive queries*
-  * **alldata** *Return every column of available data.**
+  * **alldata** *Return every column of available data.***
   * **nosave** *Results will not be saved to file*
   * **noprint** *Results will not be printed on screen*
   * **help** *Prints this screen*
   * **quit** *Quits after running query*

-\* This can be used with inflection, wildcard, and case-insensitive searches (otherwise it does nothing) where one column is the sum of some of the other columns (labeled with a column name ending in "(All)" or an asterisk for wildcard searches).
+\*\* This can be used with inflection, wildcard, and case-insensitive searches (otherwise it does nothing) where one column is the sum of some of the other columns (labeled with a column name ending in "(All)" or an asterisk for wildcard searches).
 In the [Google Ngram Viewer](http://books.google.com/ngrams), the columns whose sum makes up these column is viewable by right clicking on the ngram plot.
 In the `getngrams.py` script, these columns are dropped by default, but you can keep them by adding `-alldata` to your query.

 ### More Complicated Examples ###